 While all of these are extremely important I want to go over what I think you should include in your first aid kit for feet.

 1. Socks.
-Of course, you should be wearing these and I’ve already gone over the importance of this item for hikers, but socks are still at the top of my list.
-No matter what you do after you hit the trail keep in mind that your best offense is a great defense.
+After shoes, wearing the right type of socks is at the top of my list.
 Check out my article on the best socks for hiking to get the information you need.

 2. Blister Prevention Patches.
 Blisters are one of a hiker’s worst enemies.
-Another prevention tactic in addition to wearing great socks is to don blister prevention patches available off my website or your local drugstore.
+Another prevention tactic in addition to wearing great socks is to don blister prevention patches.
+Learn more about preventing blisters in hikers here!

 3. Moleskin.
 This product can help reduce friction and pain if you are prone to calluses.
 We have them, but so does your local drugstore.

 4. Orthotics.
 Make sure if you need them, bring them and use them.
 You don’t want to risk a flare-up of plantar fasciitis during a hike.
 Learn more about orthotics here!